Calls to premium numbers are expensive and are not included in phone contract allowances, but there are ways you can call premium numbers for free.

-Premium rate phone number are expensive and they are not included in phone contract allowances for landlines and mobiles, meaning you’ll have a big bill at the end of your call.
+Premium rate phone numbers are expensive, and they are not included in phone contract allowances for landlines and mobiles, meaning you’ll have a big bill at the end of your call.

-For every phone call received to a 084 number, the owner of the number makes money so, not only are you having to folk out for the call, they are earning off your time!!
+For every phone call made to a 084 number, the owner of the number makes money so, not only are you having to fork out for the call, they are earning off your time!!
 They get about 2p per minute which does sound a lot but, if they take a lot of calls a year, it soon adds up!

 However, there are ways that you can get around paying for these types of calls so you can call premium numbers for free.

 There are SO many numbers – what are they?

 The costs to call each of the numbers (if they are not included in your free allowance) varies depending on whether you are calling from a landline or mobile.